 How Much Does UWC Cost?

-For Canadians to attend UWC, there are scholarships as well as financial aid available.
+For Canadians who attend UWC, scholarships and financial aid are available.
 There are regional scholarship opportunities for students to attend UWC from Alberta, PEI, Newfoundland and Labrador, and the Yukon.
 There are also scholarship opportunities available for Indigenous students from Canada to attend Pearson College.
-Any shortlisted candidate who does not qualify for a scholarship may opt in to the financial aid program.
+All applicants are automatically considered for regional scholarship opportunities, and any shortlisted candidate who does not qualify for a scholarship may opt into the financial aid program.

 Financial aid is granted based on demonstrated need.
 Assessments take place after the selection process is complete and are entirely separate from the determination of a candidate’s merit.
 The NCC meets the financial need of as many shortlisted students as possible through this program.

 The system the NCC uses to assess financial need is similar to the system used by the Canada Student Loan Program.
 It takes into consideration household income, assets, region, family size, and other factors.